Welcome

 -

-Numbers...: The list of phone numbers (separated by ";") that will receive the alert.
+Numbers...: The list of telephone numbers (separated by ";") that will receive the alert.

 -